 If your cases does not involve one of our areas of practice, we recommend that you contact the State Bar of New Mexico’s General Referral Program, which will arrange a 3-minute consultation for you with a lawyer.
-Details of the program can be found on the web at here.
 Please contact this program if you are inquiring about a criminal matter or a domestic relations or family law matter (divorce, custody, child support).

 If you case falls into one of our areas of practice but does not meet our selection criteria or if we do not feel that we can give the case the time it deserves, we will try to contact you by phone or email if you have submitted an intake questioner.

 How Long Can I Expect It to Take for Davis Kelin to Review My Personal Injury Case?